JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl.md

 ## Layout Structure

-> See [Layout](https://jetbrains.design/intellij/principles/layout) topic in IntelliJ Platform UI Guidelines for recommendations on arranging UI controls in dialogs.
+> See [](layout.md) topic in UI Guidelines for recommendations on arranging UI controls in dialogs.
 >

 Use [`panel`](%gh-ic%/platform/platform-impl/src/com/intellij/ui/layout/layout.kt) to create UI: